Thomas doesn’t break sweat in winning finale at Firestone

 Bridgestone shifted its title sponsorship to the PGA Tour Champions, which will bring its Senior Players Championship to Firestone next year.
 The World Golf Championship instead will move to Memphis, Tennessee.

-Thomas finished at 15-under 265 for a four-shot victory over Kyle Stanley, who got within two shots of the lead until bogeys on the 13th and 14th holes.
+Kyle Stanley got within two shots of the lead until bogeys on the 13th and 14th holes.
 Stanley closed with a 68.

-McIlroy won at Bay Hill in March and has three runner-up finishes, and he had said Saturday afternoon he was tired of finishing second.
-Not to worry.
-His 73 gave him a tie for sixth.
+Johnson bogeyed the last hole for a 64 and shared third with Thorbjorn Olesen of Denmark, who also had a 64.

-Thomas becomes the 21st player to win a World Golf Championship and a major, and his three victories tie him with Johnson and Bubba Watson for most on the PGA Tour this year.
-The ninth victory of his career moves him to No. 2 in the world, with a shot to regain the No. 1 ranking next week at the PGA Championship.
+Thomas won for the ninth time in his career and moves to No. 2 in the world, with a shot to regain the No. 1 ranking next week.

-He set the tone early by hooking a pitching wedge over a steep lip in a fairway bunker to just short of the green and saving par with a 6-foot putt, then holing a 15-foot birdie putt on the par-5 second.

-“It was big because I was really nervous today,” Thomas said.
-“It felt like it had been a while, but I guess it hadn’t really been that long.
-I don’t know.
-I was very nervous, very jittery.
-To make that putt on 1 and again on 2 just kind of calmed me and got me going for the day.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.